Hong Kong Judiciary: The Facts

 The Family Court:

-The Family Court is part of the District Court.
-There are at present ten courts.
-The Family Court hears applications pertaining to divorce and separation as well as other related family and/or matrimonial matters such as applications concerning children and financial relief.
-Notwithstanding the general civil jurisdiction of the District Court, there is no limit on the amount claimed in the Family Court.
-Applications under the domestic violence legislation and the Inheritance (Provision for Family and Dependants) Ordinance are also dealt with here.
+The Family Court has ten courts.
+It hears applications pertaining to divorce and separation as well as other related family and/or matrimonial matters such as applications concerning children and financial relief.
+Notwithstanding the limited general civil jurisdiction of the District Court, there is no monetary limit in the Family Court.
+Applications under the domestic violence legislation and the Inheritance (Provision for Family and Dependants) Ordinance (Cap.
+481) are also dealt with here.
 Most hearings in the Family Court are conducted in private save for defended divorces and enforcement actions.

 The Magistrates' Courts:

 Magistrates exercise criminal jurisdiction over a wide range of offences.
 Although there is a general limit of two years’ imprisonment or a fine of $100,000, certain statutory provisions give Magistrates the power to sentence up to three years’ imprisonment and to impose a fine up to $5,000,000.